wazo-pbx/xivo-blog/content/articles/sprint-review-1605.md

 **Call Transfers**: We are working on a new API for managing call transfers.
 This will offer third parties more flexibility when developing applications that control the call flows, such as a Web Switchboard.
 In addition, this new API should solve a number of bugs related to call transfers.

 **Installation Wizard**: The wizard is the little assistant that allows administrators to setup the XiVO server.
+The wizard is a very important part of XiVO, since it's the mandatory way to finalize the installation of XiVO.
 We are working on a new API allowing to setup XiVO automatically, without the need of the XiVO web interface.
-The wizard is a very important part of XiVO, since it's the mandatory way to finalize the installation of XiVO.
-So the time has come to squash some nasty bugs that would put beginners to a complete stop before even trying XiVO.
+Also there are some known bugs in the current wizard blocking the end of the installation that would put beginners to a complete stop before even trying XiVO.
+So the time has come to squash those nasty bugs!

 ---